 It only takes a moment to mark the circle.
 And it’s the same each time with no need for measurement or setting dividers.
 You need separate chuck sizing templates for each set of chuck jaws.
 But a benefit of that is you can try the templates against the bowl blank to select the best size.

 Something you definitely don’t want to do when hollowing a bowl is cut too deep.
-Less disastrous, but still a problem, is not cutting deep enough, because too much wood in the bottom leaves the item too heavy.
+Less disastrous, but still a problem, is not cutting deep enough, because too much wood in the bottom leaves the bowl too heavy.
 Many turners assess the thickness of the bottom by feel.
-But on larger items, fingers don’t reach far enough.
+But on larger bowls, fingers don’t reach far enough.
 Even calipers, like these, don’t measure the thickness where the chuck prevents access.
 So a depth gauge can be useful when making bowls.

 The simplest depth gauge is just a pencil.
 You sight across the rim of the bowl, put the pencil in contact with the deepest point, then grip it at a point that is in the same plane as the rim.
 Then you hold the pencil against the rim and sight across the bottom of the item.
 This works, but parallax error means it’s not very accurate.
 And if the chuck jaws are in a recess, you can’t see how deep that recess is.

 A sliding dowel set in a crossbar will measure the internal depth more accurately.
 Such a simple depth gauge is very easy to make, and lots of turners use one.
 But there is still the same difficulty when assessing the amount of wood remaining in the bottom.

 When making this gauge, drill a hole the same diameter as the dowel in a bit of scrap to make the cross bar.
 Saw a slot along the crossbar, dividing the hole and going an inch or two beyond it.
 Insert a screw (not visible in the photo below) on each side of the dowel to adjust the grip so the dowel is held with just the right amount of friction.

 Make a measuring stick to suit the chuck